sathwikpothamsetty/wox/README.md

     C --> F[🏆 Auto-routes to City Trauma Center]
 ```

-> The nearest hospital lost because it had no neurosurgeon. **GoldenHour picks smart, not just close.**
+> The nearest hospital lost because it had no neurosurgeon. **surakstasetu picks smart, not just close.**

 ---